AdityaBhanwadiya/codegraph/README.md

 Graph Content Options:
   --include-builtins    Include built-in functions in the graph (default: excluded) --include-stdlib      Include standard library functions in the graph (default: excluded)

+Database Options:
+  --store-db            Store graph data in MongoDB and vector database --project-name        Project name for database storage --list-graphs         List all stored graphs --search-nodes        Search for similar nodes --search-edges        Search for similar edges --graph-id            Graph ID for search operations --top-k               Number of search results to return --delete-graph        Delete a graph by ID
 ```

 ### Dynamic Visualization